rolandmueller/bigdata/docker.md

 Look not for the last but the the second last container (in this example `angry_goldstine` as NAME or `94cb0399ba60` as CONTAINER ID)

-Restart the container (change the name or use the CONTAINER ID)
+Restart the container (change the name or use the CONTAINER ID in YOUR (!) list)
 ```bash
 docker start angry_goldstine
 ```